There are lots of options for gluten free portable snacks. This is a great protein blueberry muffin recipe.

 - Fold in your blueberries.

 - Fill muffin tins.
 Mine made 12 good sized muffins.
-Normal good sized, not as big as my head oversized muffin calorie bombs.

 - Bake for approximately 20-30 minutes.

-Thought: the chia seeds are almost like poppyseeds, so a lemon version would be awesome.
+The chia seeds are almost like poppyseeds, so a lemon version would be awesome.
 Let me know if you try it!